Updated: Feb 6, 2022

 Christina Hoff Sommers -- author of The War Against Boys -- is one of the most well-known allies of the men's rights movement.
 This book was famously seen in a series of pictures that showcase a smiling girl tearing out pages and burning the book in a fireplace.
 Christina frequently speaks in universities about misandry, radical feminism, and men's rights.
 Fortunately, she knows how to handle hecklers and protesters who are apparently fine with how badly their sons are treated.

-Men on Strike is a great examination on why men avoid lifestyles that used to be treasured life goals, namely marriage, parenthood, and college.
+Men on Strike is a great examination on why men avoid lifestyles that used to be treasured life goals; namely marriage, parenthood, and college.
 Author Helen Smith pulls no punches in crushing the man-child stereotype that people would rather believe, with true stories and statistics on how men get the raw deal in those choices.

 It was this book that taught me about paternity fraud, which is how men like Carnell Alexander end up owing tens of thousands of dollars in child support for kids that aren't theirs.
 It taught me that underaged boys can be forced by the courts to pay child support to their adult rapist if they end up impregnating her.
 Helen was interviewed on Fox & Friends about men leaving marriage, and even the two men were combating her message.
+One of whom was Tucker Carlson, who would, years later, admit to being falsely accused of rape.

 In 1990, Shahrazad Ali appeared on The Phil Donahue Show to promote The Blackman's Guide to Understanding the Blackwoman.
 Yes, you can look it up on YouTube.
 The vitriol from the audience was disgusting.
 Especially knowing how well her book from freakin' 1990 predicted the state of the black community today.